Terms of Service

-6.2.6 Attempt to obtain, or assist third parties in obtaining, access to the Service and/or Documentation, other than as provided under these Terms; or
+6.2.7 Attempt to obtain, or assist third parties in obtaining, access to the Service and/or Documentation, other than as provided under these Terms; and

-7.1 The Client shall pay to Semble the Fees for the Service as agreed with Semble and as communicated to the Client by Semble prior to the Commencement Date.
-The Fees relating to the monthly subscription shall be paid monthly in advance, as instructed by Semble.
+7.1 The Client shall pay to Semble the Fees for the Service as communicated to the Client by Semble prior to the Commencement Date.
+Fees are due on the invoice date.
+The Fees relating to the User Subscription shall be paid monthly in advance, as instructed by Semble.

 7.2 Unless otherwise agreed in writing with Semble, all Fees shall be paid to Semble’s account as notified to the Client by Semble.

-7.4.2 Interest shall accrue on a daily basis on such due amounts at an annual rate equal to 3% over the then current base lending rate of Semble's bankers in the UK from time to time, commencing on the due date and continuing until fully paid, whether before or after judgment.
+7.3.2 Interest shall accrue on a daily basis on such due amounts at an annual rate equal to 8% over the then current base lending rate of the Bank of England from time to time, commencing on the due date and continuing until fully paid, whether before or after judgment.